beep-beep-morales/fretty_scalarino/README.md

 Todo:

 1. Verify accuracy of fret calculations and placement.
-2. Cool logo?
+2. Additional registration markers?
-3. Designate nut position with markers?
+3. Extend to bridge?